AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 #### Available Certificates {#available-certificates}

-These certificates serve as private or public keys and and play a crucial role in validation purposes.
+These certificates serve as private or public keys and play a crucial role in validation purposes.

 #### Inherited Available Certificates {#inherited-avail-certificates}